 Ken is the beating heart of the film and is a family man.
 His wife (Catriona Balfe, channelling Cilla Black) comes into his machine shop playing the customer who likes to be seduced by a man intimate with crank shafts.
 They have a young son, Petey (Noah Jupe), who idolises his father.
 Bale says Petey’s name almost as a homage to Michael Gambon’s delivery in Fantastic Mr Fox, ‘you made a bad song, Petey’.

 The race sequences are thrilling; sound design, stunt-driving and editing are all top notch.
 You root for Ken as a pure driver, seeking to make the perfect lap.

 Racing sports movies traditionally don’t do well at the box office – the most recent example, Rush starring Liam Hemsworth as British driver James Hunt was what the Americans call a specialty release.
 Even Steve McQueen couldn’t propel his racing movie, Le Mans, to box office success.
 But director James Mangold (Logan, Copland) has his hands firmly on the steering wheel and keeps the audience engaged.
 The film has a lightness of touch, taking its corners well and succeeds in putting smiles on the faces on the hardiest of non-petrolheads.

-Le Mans ’66 is out in cinemas now.
+Le Mans ’66 is out in on Digital today.